Home > Biking

 And while there isn’t a single pair of shorts that works for every body and riding style, we’ve included a variety of options.
 Below, you’ll find the best shorts and chamois that will make hitting the trails that much more fun.
 Get ready to suit up and ride out.

-For more information about women’s mountain bike shorts and the various design features to consider, check out our buyer’s guide and FAQ.
-Also, have a look at our comparison chart to steer your decision-making.
+For more information about women’s mountain bike shorts, design features to consider, or how much to spend, check out our Buyerโ€™s Guide and our Price & Value section.
+Also, have a look at our Comparison Chart to steer your decision-making.
 Otherwise, we divided this list into useful categories so you can easily find the best women’s mountain bike shorts for your needs.

-• Inseam Varies by size, falls above knee (size 4 is 10.5″, for example.)
+• Inseam: Varies by size, falls above knee (size 4 is 10.5โ€ณ, for example.)

-• Pockets 2 front pockets, 1 zippered pocket, 1 snap-closure pocket
+• Pockets: 2 front pockets, 1 zippered pocket, 1 snap-closure pocket

-• Liner Not included
+• Liner: Not included

-• Material Recycled polyester-spandex blend
+• Material: Recycled polyester-spandex blend

-• Waistband Elasticized with mid-rise zipper and double-snap closure
+• Waistband: Elasticized with mid-rise zipper and double-snap closure

-• Size range XS-3XL (00-24)
+• Size range: XS-3XL (00-24)

 Pros